michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 ## Schema auto-update in production?

+In their [official documentation](https://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#schema-generation), the `Hibernate` team recommends the below:

+> Although the automatic schema generation is very useful for testing and prototyping purposes, in a production environment, it’s much more flexible to manage the schema using incremental migration scripts.

+Here is the approach that we commonly use:

 |  		 | JUnit tests    | Local webapp | Staging webapp  | Production webapp |
 | :------------- | :------------- | :----------: | -----------:    | -----------: |
 |Database	 |  H2		  | MySql        | MySql           | MySql        |
 |Hibernate auto-update setting | create-drop    | update       | validate     | validate     |
 |DB backup | none    | none       | mysqldump     | mysqldump     |

-It is fine to use it for `development` and staging `databases`.
-However, the Hibernate team recommends that you should be more cautious when working with a `production` database.
-In their [official documentation](https://docs.jboss.org/hibernate/orm/5.4/userguide/html_single/Hibernate_User_Guide.html#schema-generation) they say:

-> Although the automatic schema generation is very useful for testing and prototyping purposes, in a production environment, it’s much more flexible to manage the schema using incremental migration scripts.

-Here is the flow that we typically use in our teams:
 * For Unit tests, the whole database is created in memory at startup time (`create-drop`).
 * For tests on a local development environment, we run `update` and save all the update scripts that have been generated (such as for the Address table in our example).
+For some of our applications, we consider that it is fine to use `H2` instead of `MySql` so developers do not need to install and start `Mysql` on their local environment.
 * In a staging environment, we use `validate`.
 We try to replicate the behaviour that we will have in production.
 We therefore update our schema manually using the scripts collected in our local dev environment.
 * In production: we add a backup/restore procedure.